CDCgov/mycosnp-nf/docs/output.md

 | ---                                            | ---                                           |
 | Annotated vcf file from SnpEff	               | `(snpeff/combined.snpeff.vcf.gz)`             |
 | Customized report of variants in FKS1 hotspots | `(snpeff/combined_cauris_refB11205_fks1.csv)` |
+> [!NOTE]
+> The "mutation" column in `snpeff/combined_cauris_refB11205_fks1.csv` can contain a value of "undetermined".
+This occurs when GATK identifies a variant in the individual VCF file for an isolate, but loses the identified variant in the subsequent step when GATK creates a merged VCF file that includes all isolates.

 ## Summary Files